 On qualifying you are eligible to join the Counselling and Psychotherapy Associates (CAPA), University of Nottingham, whilst building up your hours of practice.
 On reaching accredited status, full membership as an Associate is conferred.

-The programme is open to graduates of any subject that want to train to as a person-centred experiential counsellor and psychotherapist.
+The course provides a seamless experience from beginner to qualified practitioner and is open to graduates of any subject that want to train to as a person-centred experiential counsellor and psychotherapist.
 As a graduate you are not required to have prior experience in counselling or psychotherapy.
 The course ensures that you will develop all the skills required.

 For entry to the course you would normally be expected to hold an honours degree at 2:2 level or above, or its international equivalent.
 You will also be required to evidence experience in a helping or supporting role over one year.
 This can be in either a paid or voluntary capacity.